TobyDavenn/ActiveDirectory/activedirectory.md

 <h2>SMB Relay</h2><br>
 Instead of cracking hashes from responder, can relay hashes to another machine.
 SMB signing has to be disabled on the target and relayed creds must be admin on machine.<br>
-to work have to go to responder.conf and turn off SMB and HTTP<br>
+to work have to go to responder.conf and turn off SMB and HTTP -- /usr/share/responder/Responder.conf<br>
 Run Responder.py and also now configure ntlmrelayx.py (locate ntlmrelay) python3 ntlmrelayx.py -tf targets.txt -smb2support (add -i for interactive shell)<br>
 <br>
 Can gain shell access with pw - run psexec (metasploit module) - need domain, user and pass, may need to try the module several times<br>